 I soon found out there is much more to being a firefighter than just fighting fires.
 The thought of going into a school and talking in front of a class of cheering kids about fire safety became much more daunting to me than running into a house that was engulfed in flames.
 I retreated from this obligation for a while.

 That all changed when my friend recommended The Starfish Project and my employers very kindly agreed to fund my attendance on one of their courses.
 It changed my life for the better.
 I now lead school talks and get great enjoyment and fulfilment from volunteering to speak to groups, sending radio messages to our control centre and answering the phone in the fire station.

 I now feel empowered and able to do something confidently that once kept me up at night.
 My stammer has rewarded me with ‘bounceback’ ability, a high level of empathy and a drive to help others.

 My advice is this: stand-up, be heard.

 Peter was featured on BBC News Northern Ireland, talking about his story.
 Watch it here.

+The Starfish Project is one of a number of courses for people who stammer.
+Read more about the range of options on our Therapy & Courses section.
 For help and information about coping in the workplace, see our At Work section.